 The TFA provides for staged implementation for developing and least developed economies, allowing longer periods for compliance depending on need.
-Affected economies will also be able to link commitments to the receipt of technical assistance and capacity-building support, as monitored by the WTO.
+Affected economies can also link commitments to the receipt of technical assistance and capacitybuilding support, as monitored by the WTO.